(Click

 are evident in the eyes of each family of living creatures.
 Each eye is

-designed uniquely to fit each creature, and is adaptable to typical situations
+designed uniquely to fit each creature, and is adaptable to typical

 it will encounter.
 Although many complex forms of eyes have been around